Homological mirror symmetry for orbifold log Calabi-Yau surfaces: Introduction

 \subsubsection{The mirror LG model}

 The task now is to produce an analogous semiorthogonal decomposition on the Fukaya-Seidel category of the mirror LG model.

 The mirror manifold $M^0$ is defined to be, topologically, the total space of the manifold defined by the algebraic equation where $P(y)=\prod_{i=1}^{k+1} (y+\mathbf{q}_i)$ is a polynomial of degree $k+1$.
 We will take $P=(1+y)^{k+1}+\epsilon$ for a small constant $\epsilon$.
 We will remark later on the significance of the parameters $\mathbf{q}_i$.
 In other words, $M^0$ is diffeomorphic to the complement of a cylinder in the $A_k$ Milnor fiber.
 As a symplectic manifold, $M^0$ will come equipped with a symplectic form of the following type: where $\eta_i$ are Thom forms supported near a chain of $-2$ spheres in $M^0$.
+The constants $\varepsilon$ are assumed to be all distinct and sufficiently small so that the form is non-degenerate.
 There is a function $\mathbf{f}:M^0\rightarrow \mathbb{C}$ which in the coordinates $x,y,z$ is written as This function defines a fibration whose general fiber is a twice-punctured Riemann surface of genus $\frac{k+1}{2}$.